thunderbird/webext-docs/composeAction.rst

       :name: [``default_popup``]
       :type: (string, optional)

       The html document to be opened as a popup when the user clicks on the composeAction button.
+Ignored for action buttons with type :value:`menu`.

    .. api-member::